ARTSFEST PHOTOGRAPHY YR2

 Issey Addenbrooke

-My project ‘crime scene’ explores the genre of forensic photography.
-I created this because it’s something that interests me and for future career aspirations.
-It was important to me because I want to build my confidence and be more prepared for my future career.
-Also, it shows real life events that can take place.
+My project, ‘Crime Scene’, explores the genre of forensic photography.
+I created this because it’s a subject that interests me and supports my future career aspirations.
+The project was important to me because I want to build my confidence and be more prepared for my chosen career path.
+Additionally, it reflects real-life events that can take place.

-I am incorporating dark room photograms and fingerprints with police identification recreations.
-I used soft light, sombre colours and downbeat expressions.
-My motivations were my interest in different shows on tv, real life events that have a good build up and storyline.
+I am incorporating darkroom photograms and fingerprints alongside police identification recreations.
+I used soft light, sombre colours, and downbeat expressions.
+My motivations stemmed from my interest in different shows on TV, as well as real-life events that have a good build-up and storyline.

-I was inspired by Arthur Fellig also known as ‘Weegee’, because his images were raw, high contrast, black and white, he also arrived at the scene while action was taking place.
+While working on this project, I was inspired by Arthur Fellig, also known as ‘Weegee’, because his images were raw, high-contrast, and in black and white.
+He also often arrived at the scene while the action was still taking place.
 I hope people who view my work feel more aware of their surroundings.

-Overall, I enjoyed making this project because I love being creative in different ways, expressing different emotions within my final piece.
+Overall, I enjoyed making this project because I love being creative in different ways and expressing a range of emotions within my final piece.

 Alexia Aston

-Through my photography, I aim to tell the story of the endangered animals that remain in our world and highlight how they are mistreated due to misinformation.
-Many are killed for their fur or other materials, despite their importance to the environment.
-My intention is to celebrate the diversity of the animal kingdom and to explore the role that zoos play in supporting conservation, protecting endangered species, and educating the public.
+Through my photography, I aim to tell the stories of the endangered animals remaining in our world, highlighting how they are often mistreated or hunted for their fur and other materials due to misinformation, despite their crucial environmental importance.
+My intention is to celebrate the diversity of the animal kingdom and explore the role zoos play in supporting conservation, protecting vulnerable species, and educating the public.

 Ebony Belnavis